IQSS/dataverse.harvard.edu/doc/globus/upload.md

 Please see the [Datverse Globus Download](download.md) guide for an overview of the download workflow as seen by the end users who will be accessing your NESE-stored data via Globus.

-If you are aready familiar with Globus, the data upload workflow should be largely intuitive (some familiarity with the basic functionality of Dataverse would also help of course).
-The instruction below is written with a user who may have never used Globus in mind.
+If you are already familiar with Globus, the data upload workflow should be largely intuitive (some familiarity with the basic functionality of Dataverse would also help, of course).
+The instructions below are written with a user in mind who may have never used Globus before.

 ## 2. Globus pre-requisites: